-QE offers a breadth of extra-curricular opportunities, including 19 regularly rehearsing ensembles.
+QE offers a breadth of extra-curricular opportunities, including more than 20 regularly rehearsing ensembles.
 These range from our Symphony Orchestra, three choirs and the Jazz Band to chamber ensembles such as the Saxophone Group, String Camerata and our Junior and Senior Indian Music Ensembles.

 There are frequent performance opportunities for QE ensembles away from the School, including concerts both in England and abroad.
 In addition, many boys take an active part in music outside School, either with Barnet Education Arts Trust, or by attending the junior branches of some of the London colleges, including the Royal Academy of Music and the Royal College of Music.

 At any given time, there are usually several QE boys who have been selected for national ensembles representing the pinnacle of musical achievement for school pupils, including the National Youth Orchestra of Great Britain, the National Youth String Orchestra, the National Youth Children’s Choir and the National Youth Orchestra for Indian music.